eryktr/iwsoj/iwsoj/docs/source/iwsoj.rst

 ------------------
 | `views.py source code <https://github.com/eryktr/iwsoj/blob/master/iwsoj/iwsoj/views.py>`_
 |
-| Class urls.py methods to call static webstites collaborate with methods from this file.
+| Class urls.py methods are intended to call static webstites collaborate with methods from that file.
 Currently we have only one function named home.
-Lets open the port 8000 is open and define a new configuration:
+Let's open the port 8000 and define a new configuration:
 |
 | python3 iwsoj/manage.py runserver
 |